ch2ohch2oh/ch2ohch2oh/README.md

   taken by the BELLE detector to measure the properties of the fundamental particles.
 - 🌱 I am familar with modern web backend frameworks: Flask, DJango, express(nodejs), spring boot(java).
+I have experience with building web frontend with React, Bootstrap and jQuery.
 - 👯 I am experienced with common machine learning models including boosted decision tress and NN-based models.
-- 🤔 I’m looking for a DS/SDE internship for summer 2022.
+- 🤔 I am looking for a DS/SDE internship for summer 2022.

 ### Selective projects